 Research Scholars are not employees of Lehigh Valley Health Network.
 However, upon successful completion of the program, Scholars receive a stipend.

 Research Scholars will create a poster presenting and summarizing their research which will be published in Scholarly Works.
+The Scholars will also present their posters at the conclusion of the program.
 Please visit Scholarly Works to investigate prior year projects.

 Applicants complete the application online through the application portal.
 The link to the portal will be posted on this page in December.
 The application includes a skill set assessment, personal statement, unofficial transcripts, and a letter of recommendation.

 Applicants review the available projects and indicate three projects for which to be considered.